Upstream#

 scgi_next_upstream, memcached_next_upstream, and

 grpc_next_upstream directives.
 Additionally, the Defines the address and other parameters of a server.
-The address can be specified as a domain name or IP address, with an optional port, or as a UNIX socket path specified after the The following parameters can be defined: Sets the weight of the server.
+The address can be specified as a domain name or IP address, with an optional port, or as a UNIX-domain socket path specified after the The following parameters can be defined: Sets the weight of the server.
 Default is 1.
 Limits the maximum number of simultaneous active connections to the proxied server.
-Default value is Note If idle keepalive connections, multiple worker processes, and the shared memory are enabled, the total number of active and idle connections to the proxied server may exceed the What is considered an
+The default value is Note With idle keepalive connections enabled, multiple worker processes, and a shared memory zone, the total number of active and idle connections to the proxied server may exceed the What is considered an unsuccessful attempt

 fastcgi_next_upstream, uwsgi_next_upstream,